twppsn/ppsn/Coding.md

 * Mark the closing bracket if the span is over more then 10 lines
 * Always mark closing methods and types

-* type comments start with a line of / to column 80

 ### Code

 * Lines should be no longer than 160 chars